 Clean up the excessive oreo crumbs by scooping out with a teaspoon, then wipe clean with cotton buds.

 Don’t forget to poke a few holes so that the digestive biscuit crumbs can adhere better.

+a.
 Push the bottom of the cheesecake pan to release the round cheesecake from its pan.
 You may leave the bottom plate as it is while serving, or remove it by using a butter knife and transfer it to a serving plate.

+b.
 Pull the sides of the silicone mold to release the cheesecake from sticking on the mold.
 Flip the silicone mold upside down on a non-stick parchment paper or wax paper, lightly press the mold and feel the cheesecakes drop onto the paper.
 Remove silicone mold.

+c.
 Transfer pumpkin cheesecake to a non-stick cake liner.